-CPI offers a number of online courses through our CPI Online Portal that are short course offerings and not vocational in nature and not designed to lead to initial employment.
+CPI offers a number of online courses, labeled Ed2Go, through the institution's CPI Online Portal that are short course offerings, not vocational in nature, and not designed to lead to initial employment.

-Therefore, these courses are neither accredited nor reviewed by ACCSC, CPI's institutional accreditor.
+As such, these courses are neither accredited nor reviewed by ACCSC, CPI's institutional accreditor.

-Our online content provider partner is Cengage who is responsible for the curriculum, teaching and management of these courses.
+The institution's online content provider partner is Cengage who is responsible for the curriculum, teaching, and management of these courses.
 Through this partnership, students may choose from a wide range of highly interactive, varied, and specialized courses that can be taken entirely over the internet.
 Students may register with CPI to access these online courses.
-They are affordable, fun, fast, and convenient and geared to meet the needs of members of our community."
+They are affordable, fun, fast, and convenient and geared to meet the needs of members of the institution's community.